isar/hive/README.md

 #### 🏁 And...
 Action!

 Woohoo!
 You're all set.
-Dive right in and let's get buzzing with Hive.
+Jump in and let your Hive adventure begin!

 ```dart
 import 'package:hive/hive.dart';